 - Erectile Tissue Preservation For Patients Undergoing Radical Pelvic Surgery

 - Incontinence Post-Prostatectomy

 Read Frequenly Asked Questions on Sexual Dysfunction Post Prostatectomy.

 Dr. Scherr has contributed a chapter to the book entitled Last Minute Internal Medicine: A Concise Review for the Specialty Boards by Patricia A Delamore.
-The chapter reviews urinary incontinence, erectile dysfunction, hematuria, benign prostatic hyperplasia, and scrotal pain and masses.
 Read the full text of Chapter 6, UROLOGY.